tannewt/wa-law.org/house/2021-22/CRJ/README.md

 * [Amy Walen](/person/leg/walen_am.md)
 * [Alex Ybarra](/person/leg/ybarra_al.md)
 ## Upcoming Meetings
-### Wed, Feb 16 at 10:00 am
-Public Hearing
-* [ESSB 5078](/bill/2021-22/sb/5078/) - Addressing firearm safety measures to increase public safety.
-(REVISED FOR ENGROSSED: Establishing firearms-related safety measures to increase public safety by prohibiting the manufacture, importation, distribution, selling, and offering for sale of large capacity magazines, and by providing limited exemptions applicable to licensed firearms manufacturers and dealers for purposes of sale to armed forces branches and law enforcement agencies for purposes of sale or transfer outside the state.)
-(Remote testimony.)
-* [SB 5491](/bill/2021-22/sb/5491/) - Clarifying waiver of firearm rights.
-(Remote testimony.)
-* [ESB 5561](/bill/2021-22/sb/5561/) - Concerning the restoration of the right to possess a firearm.
-(Remote testimony.)
-* [ESSB 5690](/bill/2021-22/sb/5690/) - Concerning firearms on the capitol campus for the sole purpose of organized memorial events.
-(Remote testimony.)
-* [SSB 5856](/bill/2021-22/sb/5856/) - Concerning transfers of firearms to museums and historical societies.
-(Remote testimony.) **11👍** **0👎** **1❓**

-See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.

-To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

 ### Fri, Feb 18 at 8:00 am
 Public Hearing
 * [SSB 5127](/bill/2021-22/sb/5127/) - Concerning courthouse facility dogs.
 (Remote testimony.)